 I kept expecting to see the trail runners making their way back down, but I never did.
 I guess they headed down Hot Springs Road instead of going to the tower.
 After 5 miles of hiking and almost 2,500 feet of elevation gain, the abandoned tower came into view.

 I took a break and enjoyed part of an orange and the views.
 A breeze had picked up so the bugs were held at bay.
 A register has been placed here, so I signed it.
 But the true summit is a just hike to the north.

-I took my photos and scale carefully back down.
+I took my photos and then scaled carefully back down from the summit.
 Grabbing my poles and pack I set off down the road.
-I was feeling great as the miles tick past.
+I was feeling great as the miles ticked past.
 I drank some Gatorade and eat some, all while moving.
 The bugs were too annoying to really stop.
 After just over 4 hours of hiking time, I found myself back at the car having covered 10.1 miles.
 This was my 67th peak of my 100 Peak Challenge!

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.